-In this edition of This Day in History, you can read about the Saur Revolution that took place in Afghanistan in 1978 changing the face of the nation forever.
-This is an important part of world history and polity which you must for IAS exam.
+In this article, you can read about the Saur Revolution that took place in Afghanistan in 1978 changing the face of the nation forever.
+This is an important part of world history and polity which you must learn for the IAS exam.

 - Many in Kabul suspected government-hand in the murder.

 - Many leaders in the PDPA had their suspicions that the President, Daoud Khan had plans to eliminate them.